kristlingr/insurance-fraud-detection-n8n-/README.md

 ---

+### Key Improvements from v1 → v2

+- Moved from rule-based logic to model-driven predictions
+- Introduced API layer for scalability and modularity
+- Enabled real-time fraud scoring
+- Improved system design closer to production environments

+  ---
  ## 🚀 Future Improvements

-* Integrate a trained ML model instead of rule-based logic
-* Build a dashboard using Power BI / Tableau
+* Build an interactive dashboard using Power BI or Tableau for fraud trend analysis and reporting
-* Automate ingestion from Outlook / SharePoint
+* Automate data ingestion from Outlook emails or SharePoint uploads to eliminate manual triggering

----

 ## 📬 Feedback